 Module Number Module Name Responsible Lecturer CMS-CE-CFD Computational Fluid Dynamics Prof. Dr. Jochen Fröhlich jochen.froehlich@tu-dresden.de Qualification Objectives The students master basic discretisation methods for the partial differential equations of fluid mechanics.
 They are able to create and apply these algorithms, analyse their central properties and validate them using suitable tests.
 Content The module includes the classification of differential equations, algorithms of finite differences and finite volumes, analysis of the numerical properties of the methods in terms of convergence, consistency and stability.
 Furthermore, solution methods for resulting systems of equations and selected applications are part of the module.
 Teaching and Learning Methods The module includes lectures amounting to 2 lecture hours per week, exercises amounting to 2 lecture hours per week plus independent study.
 Prerequisites for Participation Basics of mathematics (analysis), basics of numerics as they can be acquired in the module CMS-COR-NUM, basics of fluid mechanics (conservation equations, similarity indicators) Usability The module is a compulsory module for students of the Computational Engineering track in the Master degree programme Computational Modelling and Simulation.
-Requirements for the Awarding of Credit Points The credit points are earned if the module examination is passed.
-The module examination consists of a written examination of 120 minutes.
-If there are fewer than 10 students are registered at the end of the registration period, the written examination can be replaced by an oral examination - as an individual examination - lasting 20 minutes; if this is the case, this will be announced to the registered students at the end of the registration period.
-Credit Points and Grades 5 credit points can be earned by completing the module.
-The module grade corresponds to that of the graded work.
-Frequency of the Module The module is offered in each winter semester.
+Requirements for the Awarding of Credit Points The credit points are earned if the r module examination consists of a w If there are fewer than 10 student registration period, the written exan examination - as an individual exam is the case, this will be announced to of the registration period. module examination is passed.
+The ritten examination of 120 minutes. s are registered at the end of the nination can be replaced by an oral nination - lasting 20 minutes; if this o the registered students at the end Credit Points and Grades 5 credit points can be earned by co grade corresponds to that of the gra ompleting the module.
+The module aded work.
+Frequency of the Module The module is offered in each winte r semester.
 Workload The workload is 150 hours in total.
-Duration of the Module The module takes one semester to complete.
+Duration of the Module The module takes one semester to o complete.